 And located on 80 acres of conservation land is the Norton Outdoor Center.
 The center is home to Camp Finberg, an eight-lane outdoor pool, playground, splash pad and interactive water wall; a challenge course with low, intermediate and high rope elements; basketball and pickleball courts, miles of hiking trails, and the 5,000-square-foot Fred M. Roddy Children’s Pavilion.

-When community members think about a place to belong that meets all their needs, nobody does it like the Attleboro Norton YMCA.
-So, when Robin McDonald — the previous CEO of 13 years — announced her retirement, the board knew they had very big shoes to fill.
+When community members think about a place to belong that meets all their needs, nobody does it like the Attleboro Norton YMCA, especially when it comes to philanthropy and partnerships.

 Meghan Hamilton, the director of annual giving and stewardship, has been at the Attleboro Norton Y for 12 years.
 While she’s filled multiple roles and worked in different Ys along her career path, she’s spent most of her life in the Attleboro community and described it as fiercely proud.